-How do I remove the restriction on port 25 from my EC2 instance?
+How do I remove the restriction on port 25 from my Amazon EC2 instance or AWS Lambda function?

-I'm having trouble sending email over port 25 of my Amazon Elastic Compute Cloud (Amazon EC2) instance, or I'm getting frequent timeout errors.
-How do I remove the port 25 restriction on my EC2 instance?
+I'm having trouble sending email over port 25 from my Amazon Elastic Compute Cloud (Amazon EC2) instance or AWS Lambda function.

 - Sign in with your AWS account, and then open the Request to remove email sending limitations form.